-To date, we have not generated any revenue.
-We do not expect to generate any revenue from the sale of products for the foreseeable future.
-If our development efforts for our therapeutic candidates are successful and result in regulatory approval or we successfully enter into collaboration or license arrangements with third parties, we may generate revenue in the future from product sales, payments from collaboration or license arrangements that we may enter into with third parties, or any combination thereof.
+All of our revenue to date has been derived from the Vertex Agreement.
+For the foreseeable future, we may generate revenue from research services performed and milestones achieved under the Vertex Agreement.
+We do not expect to generate any revenue from the sale of products unless and until such time that our product candidates have advanced through clinical development and regulatory approval, if ever.
+If our development efforts for our therapeutic candidates are successful and result in regulatory approval or we successfully enter into collaboration or license arrangements with third parties, we may generate revenue in the future from product sales, payments from collaboration or license arrangements including those that we may enter into with third parties, or any combination thereof.